ProtoSchool/organizing/README.md

 ## Why we take this approach to chapter setup
-- Chapters get their own website.
+- Chapters get their own website at http://proto.school/chapter-name" if they push to a `gh-pages` branch.
 - We can easily list all of the chapters on the ProtoSchool website.
 - Chapters get their own "mailing list" in the form of GitHub issues.
 These can be in other languages as well (e.g. Spanish for Latin American chapters), whereas the main repos are primarily in English.
 - All ProtoSchool event attendees leave with a GitHub account and a community of whom they can ask questions.